 You will likely have a lot of questions about how the criminal process works such as: What is a grand jury?
 Are you entitled to recover money for your losses?
 Will there be a trial?
 What will happen at a trial?
 What kind of sentence will the defendant likely get?
 You may not get much help from the District Attorney’s Office.
 This isn’t generally because they don’t care; they do.
 But they have a lot of cases and not a lot of time.
 A good Portland crime victim lawyer will make sure you are fully aware of what is going to happen and what your rights are.

 - Make sure that your voice is heard in all matters.

-3. Make sure that your voice is heard in all matters affecting scheduling and sentencing.
-The Oregon Constitution gives you the right to be involved in significant matters related to the case.
-You’ll want to be hear about the plea negotiations so that justice is served.
+The Oregon Constitution gives you the right to be involved in significant matters related to the criminal case.
+You’ll want to hear about the plea negotiations so that justice is served.
 You’ll want to be heard about scheduling and compensation too.
-I’ll work with the prosecutor to make sure your wishes are in the front of their mind.
-And I’ll work to make sure all who are responsible are held accountable.
+We’ll work with the prosecutor to make sure your wishes are in the front of their mind.
+And we’ll work to make sure all who are responsible are held accountable.
 This includes the offender and any organization that allowed or helped the action to happen.
-This could include bars that over serve alcohol leading to devastating car crashes, or organizations such as DHS, churches, nursing homes or day care facilities where abuse happens.
+This could include bars that over-serve alcohol leading to devastating car crashes, or organizations such as DHS, churches, nursing homes or daycare facilities where abuse happens.